- Founders in the Cloud

 DevOps – The focus is getting product out the door quickly.
 There is no need to spend extra engineering work to optimize code pipelines.

 Kubernetes – There are few startup use cases where K8s makes sense.
-This is unnecessary engineering that a managed service can handle.
+But usually this is unnecessary engineering that a managed service can handle.

-Pitch competitions – Much like speaking, there are a few good ones, but most suck up time without the benefit of actual investor interest.
+Pitch competitions – Much like speaking at events, there are a few good ones, but most suck up time without the benefit of actual investor interest.

 Board members – Building a board is totally unnecessary at the early stage.
 Wait till your Series A when a board is generally required.